 The science behind the power of plants is fascinating.1 They contain chemical constituents that can support your mind, body, and spirit in more ways than one.
-While there are tons of different herbs and natural remedies out there that can benefit your child’s behavior, we have found that these 5 essential oils have helped our little girl tremendously.
+While many different herbs and natural remedies can benefit your child’s behavior, we have found that these five essential oils have helped our little girl tremendously.

 Lavender oil is a great beginner oil to try.
 It comprises over 100 chemical constituents that can assist the body when adapting to occasional stress, which can relax and calm the mind and body for restful sleep, promote positive emotions, and help keep them calm and cooperative.

 This essential oil is also a gentle-feeling oil, so we don’t dilute with our daughter when applying it to her skin, but dilution could be best if your child has sensitive skin.
-We will also apply drops of this oil to the bottoms of her feet, over her heart, behind her ears, and down her spine.
-She loves this oil to be going in her diffuser, too, because she says, “it’s like what Jesus had when he was a baby!”
+We will also apply this oil to the bottoms of her feet, over her heart, behind her ears, and down her spine.
+She also loves this oil going in her diffuser because she says, “It’s like what Jesus had when he was a baby!”

 Vetiver is a strong-smelling essential oil, very pungent yet woodsy.
 However, it contains dozens of chemical constituents that are great for helping your child focus, pay attention in school, be obedient and respectful to authority, and calm nerves and emotions.

 Like Lavender and Frankincense, Vetiver is also mild in feel to the skin but dilute if you have a child prone to topical irritations.
 Since it has such a strong smell, I only apply this on the bottoms of my daughter’s feet before school.
-However, if she’s going to be at home all day, I’ll apply to other areas of her skin like her neck, chest, temples, and spine.
-Diffusing this oil is great to help her behave and focus.
+However, if she will be at home all day, I’ll apply it to other areas of her skin, like her neck, chest, temples, and spine.
+Diffusing this oil is great for helping her behave and focus.

 Rosemary has quickly become one of my daughter’s favorite essential oils and one that I don’t mind using on her every day.
-Its dozens of chemical constituents are great for supporting a good memory, clear thinking, obedient attitude, and calm demeanor.
+Its dozens of chemical constituents support an excellent memory, clear thinking, obedient attitude, and calm demeanor.
 The clearer the thinking, the happier the kid!

-This oil is the most powerful of them all in sensation to the skin, so diluting is encouraged when using on kids.
-Lace loves the cool feeling it brings when we apply it down her spine, on the back of her neck, and on the bottoms of her feet.
+This oil is the most powerful in sensation to the skin, so diluting is encouraged when used on kids.
+Lace loves the cool feeling it has when we apply it down her spine, on the back of her neck, and the bottoms of her feet.
 Diffusing this oil in the mornings is a great way to help her wake up for school.